The Eye Centre Leicester

 What is PD?

 Your PD or 'pupillary distance' is the distance between the centre of your pupils (the black central area of each eye).
 As a general guide, most adult PD measurements fall between 50 and 70mm.
-A PD measurement is a crucial part of fitting and making your glasses and should not be overlooked.
+An accurate PD measurement is a crucial part of fitting and making your glasses and should not be overlooked.

 A good optician will always take a measurement of your PD before making your glasses for you.
 An accurate measurement is needed to supply glasses and minimise any discomfort or distortion of vision to the wearer.
-We use an accurate machine to measure your PD and would not recommend accepting a PD measurement taken without the proper training and tools.
+We use an accurate machine to measure your PD and would not recommend using a PD measurement taken without the proper training and tools.

 To arrange an eye exam